Understand the Project Approach

 The problem with a pure waterfall approach is that it assumes that each phase can be completed with minimal changes to the phase before it.
 So if you come up with new requirements in the Design phase, which is common, you must suggest changes to documents that were approved at the end of the Define phase, which can throw off the plan and the schedule.

 Because change is constant, project teams are continually looking for more flexible approaches than the waterfall model.
-Many methodologies follow a more fluid approach, with some steps happening alongside each other; for example, versions of the website could be released on a rapid, iterative schedule using an agile or rapid development approach (Figure 4.4).
+Many methodologies follow a more fluid approach, with some steps happening alongside each other; for example, versions of the Web site could be released on a rapid, iterative schedule using an agile or rapid development approach.
 An agile approach generally has a greater focus on rapid collaboration and a reduced focus on detailed documentation and formal sign-off.

 Figure 4.4 Example of an agile approach

-When an agile approach is working as it’s designed to, it’s a beautiful thing.
+When an agile approach is working as it's designed to, it's a beautiful thing.
 At most companies and within most consulting engagements, however, teams rarely follow a pure agile approach.
-In part, this is because companies often have distributed teams and remote workers, which makes it difficult to maintain the high degree of collaboration needed to take best advantage of the pure agile approach.
-However, a greater prevalence of virtual collaboration tools and digital sketching tools makes this distributed agile approach increasingly possible, as long as teams commit to clear communication, high availability, and effective decision-making.
+In part, this is because companies are increasingly using distributed teams and remote workers, which makes it difficult to maintain the high degree of collaboration needed to take best advantage of the pure agile approach.

-Many projects try to follow an approach that marries elements of waterfall and agile approaches, with enough structure and documentation to reduce the risks posed by distributed teams and turnover of team members, but enough collaboration and iteration to respond to changes in a relatively nimble way.
+Most projects try to follow an approach that marries the best of both worlds, with enough structure and documentation to reduce the risks posed by distributed teams and turnover of team members, but enough collaboration and iteration to respond to changes in a relatively nimble way.
 For example, a project may follow a waterfall model but include an overlap in phases so that there are key collaboration points from team to team.
 This allows potential changes to surface earlier in each phase.
 This may also include an early release (such as a beta release to a particular user group) with a shorter iteration cycle.
 Feedback from that release can then be incorporated before the full deployment of the new site.
-(Figure 4.6)

-Notice the smaller iterations within the Design phase in Figure 4.5.
-That’s one of the greatest values you bring to your team as a UX designer.
-Tools such as wireframes (Chapter 12) and prototypes (Chapter 13) can allow you to gather feedback on quick iterations of ideas, before a lot of development time has been put in.
+Notice the smaller iterations within the Design phase in the Figure 4.5.
+That's one of the greatest values you bring to your team as a UX designer.
+Tools such as wireframes (Chapter 11) and prototypes (Chapter 12) allow you to gather feedback on quick iterations of ideas, before a lot of development time has been put in.

-This book loosely follows a modified waterfall approach like the one shown in Figure 4.6.
+A modified waterfall approach like the one in Figure 4.5 is among the most commonly used methodologies, so it's the approach that forms the framework of this book.
 However, many of the topics covered here will apply to your project regardless of the specifics of your approach, because the basic activities behind them—defining and designing, for example—are still necessary.

 How Does the Approach Affect Me?